Tigerking654/web-port2/README.md

 -->

 ## Credits:
-Thanks to all of these people for making and letting me use their ports:
+Thanks to all of these people for creating these wonderful ports:
 - [98Corbins](https://98cornbin.netlify.app)
 - [bog/aukak](https://github.com/aukak)
 - [burnedpopcorn](https://github.com/burnedpopcorn)